rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 * check-stage[N]-pretty - All the pretty-print tests
 * check-stage[N]-pretty-rpass - The tests in the run-pass directory, in pretty mode
 * check-stage[N]-pretty-rfail - The tests in the run-fail directory, in pretty mode
+* check-stage[N]-pretty-bench - The tests in the bench directory, in pretty mode
 * check-stage[N]-pretty-pretty - The tests in the pretty directory, in pretty mode

 ### Recipes